AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-47666-search-in-user-roles-not-working.md

 ---
 title: "ACSD-47666 Adobe Commerce patch: Search in user roles not working"
-description: Apply the ACSD-47666 patch to fix the Adobe Commerce issue where the filter function on User Role does not work as expected.
+description: Apply the ACSD-47666 patch to fix the Adobe Commerce issue where the filter function on User Roles does not work as expected.
 ---

 # ACSD-47666: Adobe Commerce patch: Search in user roles not working